fxpar/markdown-to-bootstrap-pandoc-lua-filter/README.md

 ::: accordion accordionId

 # first toggle link
-First toggle content
+Content of the first toggle

 # Second toggle link
-Second toggle content
+Content of the second toggle

 # Third toggle link
-Third toggle content
+Content of the third toggle

 :::